sebastianromerocruz/CS3113-material/README.md

 | **_Extra Credit_**                                                      | 05%            |
 | **_Participation_**                                                     | 05%            |

-Every assignment will have an extra credit portion.
-While these sections are not at all necessary, I will add **5% to your final grade** at the end of the semester if you complete the extra credit portion of **at least 3 of the projects**.
+Every assignment will have an "extra credit" portion.
+This will count for **5% to your final grade** at the end of the semester if you complete the extra credit portion of **at least 3 of the projects**.
 While 5% may not seem like a lot, it can mean the difference between two letter grades.
 This can be especially helpful later in the semester, when the projects get more long and complex.

 When I say "participation" I do not mean that I will literally be keeping track of how much you speak in class.
 It's basically an indication of how much I get to know you throughout the semester.
 I know speaking in an online class is not necessarily easy, so here are some other ways to get this participation grade: